C-5 GLWE Key Switching

 The decryption of the above ciphertext gives us:

-Strictly speaking, B βˆ’βˆ‘ ⁑ i=0kβˆ’1AiSi = Ξ”M + E + πΎπ‘ž where K is a polynomial to represent the wrap-around coefficient values as multiples of q.
+Strictly speaking, B βˆ’βˆ‘ ⁑ i=0kβˆ’1AiSi = Ξ”M + E + πΎπ‘ž where K is a polynomial representing the wrap-around coefficient values as multiples of q.
 However, since all the above computations are done in modulo q, the πΎπ‘ž term gets eliminated.

 7.